Leadership and Management Committee Terms of Reference 2022

 - to ensure that all insurances provide adequate cover

-- to keep the staff structure under review at least annually in response to the changing needs of the school and make recommendations to the governing body for amendments as necessary
+- to keep the affordability of the staff structure under review at least annually in response to the changing needs of the school (as described by Teaching & Learning Committee) and make recommendations to the governing body for amendments as necessary

-- to ensure that all staffing matters are dealt with in line with employment law and agreed procedures ad that no member of staff or job applicant is discriminated against on grounds of gender, sexual orientation, race, age or disability
+- to ensure that all staffing matters are dealt with in line with employment law and agreed procedures and that no member of staff or job applicant is discriminated against on grounds of gender, sexual orientation, ethnicity, religion, age or disability

-- to establish panels for the appointment of teaching staff (except Head-teacher and deputy vacancies) consisting of the head-teacher and/or representative(s) and at least one member of the governing
+- to establish panels for the appointment of senior teaching staff (e.g. Headteacher and Deputy)

 - to ensure that the training and development of staff and governors is linked to the school's agreed priorities and monitor the impact of training on standards

-- to ensure that the school has effective systems for mentoring and inducting new members of staff and governors
+- to ensure that the school has effective systems of mentoring and inducting new members of staff and governors